gregraka/gregraka.github.io/qs_users_install.md

    Contact your ownCloud administrator if you do not have this information.

 2. Open Windows File Explorer, navigate to the folder where the installation program resides, and double-click ownCloud-x.y.z.msi.

    ![File Explorer](./assets/images/install_program.png)

-   After the wizard initializes and installs sever files, you see the ownCloud Connection Wizard, **Connect to ownClud** page.
+   After the wizard initializes and installs client files, you see the ownCloud Connection Wizard, **Connect to ownClud** page.

    ![Connect page](./assets/images/client-1.png)